Most Self-Directed Investor Companies in Canada Failing to Create Fans, J.D. Power Finds

-National Bank Direct Brokerage ranks highest among self-directed investor firms with a score of 662.
-Questrade (656) ranks second and Desjardins (631) ranks third.
+Desjardins Online Brokerage (Disnat) ranks highest among self-directed investor firms with a score of 692.
+National Bank Direct Brokerage (645) ranks second and Questrade (626) ranks third.

-The 2022 Canada Self-Directed Investor Satisfaction Study, now in its 14th year, evaluates key satisfaction drivers and firm performance among true do-it-yourself investors (those who do not interact with professional advisors).
+The Canada Self-Directed Investor Satisfaction Study, now in its 15th year, evaluates key satisfaction drivers and firm performance among true do-it-yourself investors (those who do not interact with financial advisors).
 The study measures satisfaction in seven factors (in order of importance): trust; digital channels; ability to manage wealth how and when I want; products and services; value for fees; people; and problem resolution.

 About J.D.
 Power